Python Lecture 2 - Lexical Structure of Python

 4. Python's Built-in Tokenizer

-Python has a tokenize module to view token analysis directly.
+Python has a tokenize module that lets you see token analysis directly.

 NAME : 'x'